Weighted Littlewood--Paley inequalities for heat flows in $\RCD$ spaces: Remarks

 \section{Remarks}

-\parindent In this section, we give two remarks to illustrate the main results on the one hand and to point out another interesting setting that the results should be parallel established on the other.
+\parindent In this section, we give some remarks to illustrate the main results and to point out another interesting setting where the results should be established in a similar manner.

 Let $M$ be a complete smooth Riemannian manifold, $d$ be the Riemannian distance, $\mu$ be the Riemannian volume measure and $\Ric$ be the Ricci curvature.
 Let $\Delta$ be the Laplace--Beltrami operator on $M$.
-The corresponding heat flow and heat kernel are denoted by $(P_t)_{t\geq0}$ and $(p_t)_{t\geq0}$, respectively.
-Then, applying the same approach in Sections 3 and 4, we can prove the following theorem. \begin{theorem} Let $M$ be a complete and noncompact Riemannian manifold with dimension $n\geq2$.
+The corresponding heat flow and heat kernel are still denoted by $(P_t)_{t\geq0}$ and $(p_t)_{t\geq0}$, respectively.
+Then, applying the same approach as in Sections 3 and 4, we can prove the following theorem. \begin{theorem} Let $M$ be a complete and noncompact Riemannian manifold with dimension $n\geq2$.
 Suppose that $\Ric\geq0$ and $w\in A_2^{heat}(M)$.
 Then, all the inequalities in Theorem \ref{main} and Corollary \ref{weighted-area} hold true, as well as the result in Theorem \ref{comparison-of-weights}. \end{theorem}

 Note that the Riemannian manifold $(M,d,\mu)$ with $\Ric\geq0$ is a particular $\RCD^*(0,n)$ space.
-Hence, Theorem \ref{Riem-manifold-eg} is a immediate consequence of Corollary \ref{noncom-rcd-main}.
-We should mention that, the former part of assertions in Theorem \ref{Riem-manifold-eg} is not new, which have been obtained recently in \cite[Theorem 6.1]{BO2016} without assuming that $M$ is noncompact but under an additionally assumption on the heat kernel that
+Hence, Theorem \ref{Riem-manifold-eg} is an immediate consequence of Proposition \ref{noncom-rcd-main}.
+We should mention that, the former part of assertions in Theorem \ref{Riem-manifold-eg} is not new, which have been obtained recently in \cite[Theorem 6.1]{BO2016} without assuming the topological property that $M$ is noncompact but instead under an additional assumption on the heat kernel that